Lifting the Lid on the Triaster IMS

 Triaster - of course! - uses the Triaster Process Library for our Integrated Management System and we enjoy all of the many benefits that result from having a useful and usable Integrated Management System (IMS), used by everyone in the company.

-The homepage design of the Triaster BMS uses one of our standard Process Library Design themes, that adapts very easily to the homepage that we need.
-This structures key information, in a clear and easy to use manner, as can be seen below.
+The homepage design of the Triaster IMS is based on one of our standard Process Library Design themes, which has been easily adapted to the homepage that we need.
+This structures key information in a clear and easy to use manner, as well as adopting Triaster's branding - as used throughout our website - as can be seen below.

 As you would expect, all our processes are mapped using Triaster’s Process Navigator and offer a familiar and easy way for staff to navigate through Triaster’s end-to end processes and find the information they require.

-All Triaster’s documents are available via the BMS through search and are linked to relevant process maps.
+All Triaster’s documents are available via TRIBE through search and are linked to relevant process maps.
 Documents are categorised into: